hbui3/UnofficialSpeedianceWorkoutManager/README.md

 - **Exercise Library**: Browse and filter all available exercises with local caching for speed.
 - **Workout Builder**: Create custom workouts with a drag-and-drop interface (or click-to-add).
+- **Training Calendar**: Schedule your workouts by dragging and dropping them onto a monthly calendar.
 - **AI Workout Generator (Experimental)**: Generate prompts for LLMs (ChatGPT/Claude) to create structured workout plans and import them directly via JSON.
 - **Workout Manager**: View, edit, and delete custom workouts.
 - **Offline Media**: Cache images and videos locally to reduce bandwidth and improve loading times.